intel/tiny-tensor-compiler/docs/manual/tensor-ir.rst

 ~~~~~~~~

 Unary arithmetic operation on scalars and cooperative matrices.
-For integer and floating point input, the returned value has the same type as the operand.
+For integer and floating point input, the operand must have the same type as the returned value.
 For complex input, the returned value has the component floating point type
 for ".abs", ".im", and ".re", and the returned value has the same type as the operand
 for ".neg" and ".conj".